 Hey friends!
 This post has been a long time coming and I’m so excited to share it with you today.
 As I’ve been sharing my tips and tricks for traveling on a budget, it felt right to take it a step further and explain how Tim and I look at money.
 Especially since our financial outlook has improved drastically over the last three years and has laid the foundation for our lifestyle!

 Just to be clear, I am not a financial expert (by any means)!
 I simply want to share my personal experiences with you in hopes that you will be able to improve your relationship with money and experience the same financial freedom.
 I want to walk you through our money philosophy in six steps.
-My hope is that this post will help to shed some light on how Tim and I afford to travel and live the lifestyle of our dreams, and how you can too!
+My hope is that this post will help to shed some light on how Tim and I afford to travel, and how you can too!

 Now where to start…..
 I feel like for any of this to make sense I have to rewind about three years to when Tim and I got married.
 We were so blessed to graduate college without any school debt, but had just planned our wedding and had the credit card debt to prove it.
 I listened to Total Money Makeover by Dave Ramsey on Audible during a road trip and it was the start of a huge mindset shift for me when it came to money.
 I took so many notes on my phone and came back to Tim ready to implement them!
 We started with his seven baby steps (really four because we don’t have a house or kids yet).